QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbine.rst

     The turbine module in the QBlade's main toolbar.

-A new wind turbine can be defined, or an existing turbine can be edited in the **Turbine definition Module** of QBlade.
-When a new wind turbine is defined a dialog opens where the user can specify in detail how the turbine should be modeled **aerodynamically**, **structurally** and if **controllers** should be included.
+The Turbine Definition Module allows users to define new wind turbines or edit existing ones.
+When a new wind turbine is defined a dialog opens where the user can specify in detail how the turbine should be modeled **aerodynamically**, **structurally**, and whether a **controller** should be included..

 The Turbine Definition Dialog
 -----------------------------